gabrielgodoy-zz/getme/README.md

 ## Getme
+CLI utilities for everyday tasks

-CLI utility to get weather forecast, IP address or to make google searches from the terminal.
+With `getme` you can get weather, forecast, IP address, internet speed or to make google searches.

+✨ All from the terminal ✨

 [![NPM](https://nodei.co/npm/getme.png?downloads=true)](https://nodei.co/npm/getme/)